Small gain theorems for general networks of heterogeneous infinite-dimensional systems: Small-gain theorems for control systems

 Consider the planar system considered in \cite[Example 18]{DRW07}:

-In \cite[Example 18]{DRW07} it was shown that: \begin{itemize} \item Both subsystems of \eqref{eq:SGC_not_Strong_SGC} are ISS in a summation formulation with the gains $\gamma_{12}(r) = \gamma_{21}(r) := r(1-e^{-r})$, $r\in\R_+$ \item The corresponding operator $\Gamma_\oplus$, satisfies the small-gain condition \eqref{eq:SGC}, which boils down to checking that $\gamma_{12}\circ\gamma_{21}(r) <r$ for all $r>0$ \item $\Gamma_\oplus$ does not satisfy the strong small-gain condition \item \eqref{eq:SGC_not_Strong_SGC} is not ISS \end{itemize} Hence in the statement of the ISS small-gain theorem in the summation formulation the requirement of the strong small-gain condition for $\Gamma_\oplus$ cannot be weakened to the requirement of a small-gain condition for $\Gamma_\oplus$.
+In \cite[Example 18]{DRW07} it was shown that: \begin{itemize} \item Both subsystems of \eqref{eq:SGC_not_Strong_SGC} are ISS in a summation formulation with the gains $\gamma_{12}(r) = \gamma_{21}(r) := r(1-e^{-r})$, $r\in\R_+$ \item The corresponding operator $\Gamma_\boxplus$, satisfies the small-gain condition \eqref{eq:SGC}, which boils down to checking that $\gamma_{12}\circ\gamma_{21}(r) <r$ for all $r>0$ \item $\Gamma_\boxplus$ does not satisfy the strong small-gain condition \item \eqref{eq:SGC_not_Strong_SGC} is not ISS \end{itemize} Hence in the statement of the ISS small-gain theorem in the summation formulation the requirement of the strong small-gain condition for $\Gamma_\boxplus$ cannot be weakened to the requirement of a small-gain condition for $\Gamma_\boxplus$.

-As for the interconnection of 2 systems the summation and semimaximum formulations of the ISS property coincide and $\Gamma_\oplus = \Gamma_\otimes$, the same example shows the tightness of Theorem~\ref{thm:ISS_SGT_semimax_form} in the above sense.
+As for the interconnection of 2 systems, the summation and semimaximum formulations of the ISS property coincide and $\Gamma_\boxplus = \Gamma_\otimes$, the same example shows the tightness of Theorem~\ref{thm:ISS_SGT_semimax_form} in the above sense.
 Note that although the system \eqref{eq:SGC_not_Strong_SGC} is not ISS, it is 0-UGAS, which can be shown using the Lyapunov function $V(x_1,x_2)=x_1^2 + x_2^2$.

-In the next proposition we show that for any gain matrix for which the corresponding gain operator $\Gamma_{\oplus}$ does not satisfy the small-gain condition \eqref{eq:SGC}, one can construct a system with this gain matrix, so that each subsystem of this system is ISS in the summation formulation, but the interconnection is not 0-UGAS. \begin{proposition} Let a gain matrix $\Gamma:=(\gamma_{ij})_{i,j=1,\ldots,n} \subset (\K \cup\{0\})^{n\times n}$, with $\gamma_{ii}=0$ for all $i=1,\ldots,n$ be given.
-If the corresponding gain operator $\Gamma_\oplus$ does not satisfy the small-gain condition \eqref{eq:SGC}, then there exists $f:\R^n \times \R^m \to \R^n$ so that each subsystem of the ODE system \eqref{eq:Coupled_n_ODEs} is ISS, for all $i=1,\ldots,n$ the estimates \eqref{eq:ISS subsysteme} hold for all $x \in \R^n$, $u\in \Uc$, $t \geq 0$, but the whole interconnection \eqref{eq:ODE_coupled_sys} has a non-trivial equilibrium and thus is not 0-UGAS. \end{proposition}
+In the next proposition we show that for any gain matrix for which the corresponding gain operator $\Gamma_{\boxplus}$ does not satisfy the small-gain condition \eqref{eq:SGC}, one can construct a system with this gain matrix, so that each subsystem of this system is ISS in the summation formulation, but the interconnection is not 0-UGAS. \begin{proposition} Let a gain matrix $\Gamma:=(\gamma_{ij})_{i,j=1,\ldots,n} \subset (\K \cup\{0\})^{n\times n}$, with $\gamma_{ii}=0$ for all $i=1,\ldots,n$ be given.
+If the corresponding gain operator $\Gamma_\boxplus$ does not satisfy the small-gain condition \eqref{eq:SGC}, then there exists $f:\R^n \times \R^m \to \R^n$ so that all subsystems of the ODE system \eqref{eq:Coupled_n_ODEs} are ISS with the gains $(\gamma_{ij})_{i,j=1,\ldots,n}$, but the whole interconnection \eqref{eq:ODE_coupled_sys} has a non-trivial equilibrium and thus is not 0-UGAS. \end{proposition}